Our material impact areas

 We have a responsibility and work actively to reduce our own environmental footprint.
 Since 2008 we have been measuring our carbon emissions from energy consumption, use of paper, company cars and business travel.
 From 2021 we also measure our carbon emissions from waste.

-SEB undertakes several measures to achieve the bank's reduction targets, such as improving energy efficiency of operations and buildings and increasing the use of renewable energy.
+We undertake several measures to achieve our reduction targets, such as improving energy efficiency of operations and buildings and increasing the use of renewable energy.

 SEB's sustainability experts have extensive knowledge in areas such as climate and financing solutions, sustainable investments and regulatory development in the European Union.